Britny Fox

-Britny Fox is an American glam metal band from the Philadelphia, Pennsylvania area, initially active from 1985 to 1992 then subsequently reforming from 2000 to 2003, again in 2006 to 2008 and final time reforming in 2015 to 2016.
+Britny Fox was an American glam metal band from the Philadelphia area, initially active from 1985 to 1992 then subsequently reforming from 2000 to 2003, again in 2006 to 2008 and final time reforming in 2015 to 2016.
 They are best known for their music video for "Girlschool" and their minor hit "Long Way to Love" (U.S. No. 100).
 Bassist Billy Childs has been the only band member to be a part of each of the band's many lineups.

 History

+Original lineup (1985–1992)

 Britny Fox formed in 1985 in Philadelphia.
 The band was originally fronted by lead vocalist and rhythm guitarist "Dizzy" Dean Davidson.
 The band also featured Billy Childs on bass, former Cinderella guitarist Michael Kelly Smith on lead guitar and former Cinderella drummer Tony Destra on drums.
 The idea for the band's name was inspired by Davidson, who named the band in honor of a Welsh ancestor.
 They were described on a compilation as "trashy Victorian glam".

 Thanks to their connections to Cinderella, the band was able to secure a major recording contract.
-However, just as things were beginning to look bright for the band, they soon dimmed.
-Tony Destra was killed in a car accident in 1987.
+However, the band encountered difficulties when Destra was killed in a car accident on February 8, 1987.
 Facing a tour, they hired drummer Adam West (aka Adam Ferraioli) temporarily until landing what turned out to be long-term drummer, John DiTeodoro (Johnny Dee), who had been the drummer for the band Waysted.

-The band released a demo in 1986 titled In America, which drummer Tony Destra played on, and a demo in 1987 titled Rock Is Gonna Fight, which drummer Adam West played on.
-The band's self-titled debut album, released in 1988, was one of the most successful premieres of the 1988–89 season, selling gold (500,000+ copies) and bringing more than 625,000 fans to their 130+ shows opening for Poison and Warrant.
+The band released a demo in 1986 titled In America, which late drummer Tony Destra played on, and a demo in 1987 titled Rock Is Gonna Fight, on which the band's new drummer Adam West played.
+The band's self-titled debut album, released in 1988, was one of the most successful debuts of the 1988–89 season, achieving RIAA gold status (500,000+ copies).
+The band held more than 130 shows, which attracted more than 625,000 fans cumulatively; during these shows, the band mostly performed as supporting acts to Poison and Ratt, although in a few shows, they headlined with Warrant as their opening act.
 They also won Metal Edge magazine's 1988 Reader's Choice Award for Best New Band.

 After the release of the band's second album in 1989, Boys in Heat, Davidson departed, and formed the band Blackeyed Susan.
 He was replaced by Las Vegas native Tommy Paris aka Don Jillson formerly of the band Jillson.
 Ozzy Osbourne guitarist Zakk Wylde and Poison drummer Rikki Rockett guested on the band's third album, Bite Down Hard, which was released in 1991.
 However, the popularity of glam metal was on a decline around the time of the album's release, due to the rising popularity of the alternative rock/grunge movement.
 Britny Fox disbanded in 1992 for various reasons.